bazizi/bing_wallpaper/README.md

 # bing_wallpaper
-Python scripts that download Bing image of the day and set it as your wallpaper
+Bing_wallpaper explores image results based on Bing image of the day and sets it as your wallpaper.
+Written in python, this program can be run in both Linux and Windows operating systems.